bkouhen/utils/docs/helpers/Logger.md

 ## Default Metadata

 The defaultMeta object available in the options can contain whatever property you want.
-It will be available in Normal Mode as a property of the json object.
+It will be split into properties of the json object in Normal Mode.

 ```typescript
 const logger = new Logger().initLogger({